 Franchising is picking up the pace in the cannabis hemp industry.
 This guide takes a closer look at key facts you need to know about franchising a cannabis hemp business.

 Following the passage of Farm Bill 2018 at the end of last year, the cannabis industry is experiencing unprecedented growth.
-The industry as a whole is bursting at its seams with business opportunities.
+The industry as a whole is bursting at its seams.
 That’s great news for anyone in the cannabis hemp business ecosystem, from the growers to distributors.

 That means more hemp-related companies, more jobs, more revenue, and more opportunities for entrepreneurs to capitalize on the boom.
 That’s why it comes as no big surprise that franchising is top of investors and entrepreneurs minds alike.

 With that being said, franchising is picking up the pace in the cannabis hemp industry.
 But, the truth of the matter is that franchising a cannabis hemp business is more complicated than you think.
 Given that some federal laws still regulate or prohibit cannabis in one way or the other, it feels like you are swimming among sharks.
 That’s why we have put together this article to help you with crucial facts that you need to know before you plunge into cannabis hemp franchising.